alifpay/sqbuf/readme.md

 Slice queue buffer

-We use this buffer for save logs in clickhouse...
+We use this buffer to save logs in clickhouse...

 ```Go